 Year 5/6 have taken part in the Turing Project with The University of Sheffield.
-The project is a collaborative nationwide activity for upper Key Stage 2 primary school students to learn about Alan Turing and use his mathematical ideas to understand more about patterns in nature.
+The project is a collaborative nationwide activity for upper Key Stage 2 primary school students to learn about Alan Turing and to use his mathematical ideas to understand more about patterns in nature.
 The children learnt all about Alan Turing's theory and used algorithm's to help create the pattern of a pufferfish.

 Click here to learn more: https://turing-pattern-project.group.shef.ac.uk/

 What do you call an angle that is adorable?

 What do you call people who love tractors?